kylecorry31/Trail-Sense/app/src/main/res/raw/importing_maps.md

 From the 'Offline Maps' tool, tap the plus button in the bottom right and give your map a name.
 You will then be prompted to select an image of a map.
 At this time, the image must already exist on your phone, so you may need to have downloaded a map image or taken a picture already.
 After selecting a map you can open it from the list and calibrate it.

-Caltopo is a great source for downloading high quality trail maps, which are easy to calibrate in Trail Sense.
+CalTopo is a great source for downloading high quality trail maps, which are easy to calibrate in Trail Sense.
 Just 'print' the map to a Geospatial PDF and Trail Sense can automatically import it and calibrate.

 ## How to calibrate a map?